MRIGlobal

-MRIGlobal is an American independent, not-for-profit, contract research organization based in Kansas City, Missouri, with regional offices in Virginia and Maryland.
-In addition to its own research laboratories, MRIGlobal operates research facilities for the Department of Energy and the Department of Defense.
+MRIGlobal is an independent, nonprofit, applied research organization based in Kansas City, Missouri, with offices also in Virginia, Maryland, and North Kansas City, Missouri.
+In addition to its own research laboratories, MRIGlobal co-manages the National Renewable Energy Laboratory research facility for the Department of Energy as part of the Alliance for Sustainable Energy.

-MRIGlobal conducts programs in the areas of molecular diagnostics, antimicrobial resistance, therapeutics, engineering, mobile laboratories, CBRNE technology development and countermeasures, chemical testing facilities, real-time biosurveillance, national security and defense, energy and the environment, and agriculture.
-The purpose of MRIGlobal is to provide solutions through scientific research, technology development, and technical services for the benefit of government, industry, and the public.

-History
+MRIGlobal produces solutions to biological, chemical, and engineering challenges by performing research and development services for health and defense-focused organizations.
+This includes expertise in pharmaceutical research and clinical trial support, infectious disease biosurveillance and diagnostics development, biological and chemical threat agent detection, and laboratory management and operations.

 Foundation

-Founded in 1944 during World War II as Midwest Research Institute, the organization's initial mission was to find a way to convert the ammonium nitrate military ordnance plants in Galena, Kansas, Parsons, Kansas, DeSoto, Kansas and El Dorado, Arkansas to peaceful uses of creating fertilizer.
-Among the nine founders was Kenneth A. Spencer who would make a fortune from the Jayhawk Plant in Galena.
-Spencer would be chairman of the Institute from 1954 to 1957, and donated money for the Kenneth A. Spencer Laboratories Building and the Spencer Auditorium at MRIGlobal.

-MRIGlobal was located initially in the former Westport, Missouri City Hall at 40th Terrace and Pennsylvania.
-That building was torn down in 1955 at which time MRIGlobal moved into its current Kansas City headquarters, facing the Nelson Art Gallery, and adjacent to University of Missouri - Kansas City and the headquarters of Russell Stovers candy.
+Midwest Research Institute was founded in December 1943 individuals who were determined to retain and attract scientific and engineering talent in the Midwest.

+Since its founding, the institute has performed work in collaboration with NASA, the U.S. Environmental Protection Agency, the U.S. Arm], the National Cancer Institute, National Institute of Neurological Disorders and Stroke (NINDS), and the United States Department of State.
+On March 1, 2011, Midwest Research Institute was renamed MRIGlobal to reflect its expanded focus.

 Rapid expansion

 MRIGlobal obtained its first contract with NASA in 1961 and its first U.S. Arms Control and Disarmament Agency contract in 1964.
 In the 1970s, the organization began working for the U.S. Environmental Protection Agency developing tests to detect and measure pollutants.

 Expansion and growth continued in the 1980s.
 In 1982, a venture group was created to commercialize MRIGlobal’s inventions.
 Major projects included engineering lightweight thermoelectric cooling devices for U.S. Army aircraft.
 This technology earned an R&D 100 Award, and was used in Operation Desert Storm to keep flight personnel cool while operating in warm climates.

 Throughout the next two decades, MRIGlobal expanded its operations, adding locations in Palm Bay, Florida, in 1999; Rockville, Maryland, in 2002; and Frederick, Maryland, in 2003.

-In January 2015, MRIGlobal powered their first-ever online detection database, CBRNE Tech Index.

 Recent history

-On March 1, 2011, the organization was renamed MRIGlobal.
+On March 1, 2011, the Midwest Research Institute was renamed MRIGlobal to reflect its expanded focus.

-In 2014, MRIGlobal launched CBRNE Tech Index, a comprehensive database of Chemical, Biological, Radiological, Nuclear, and Explosive (CBRNE) detection equipment.